“It turned out that hips are not an advantage when chasing a skinny girl through the ventilation ducts of the local psychiatric hospital. Who knew?”

 That is, until his label turns to ‘Murderer.’

 With only the labels to trust, and never knowing quite what they mean, Jessica turns to her friends, to her ex, and even sometimes to the school bully to help.
 Exposing a murderer, when nobody knows there has been a murder, is no small task: it involves chasing teachers home on bicycles, sneaking into hospitals, and pretending to need treatment from the very man who has killed before.

-With twists to make readers suspect the complicity of one character, then the next, the Young Adult novel, “Labels,” tells a story of trust, faith and crime through the eyes of a formerly-ordinary teenaged girl.
-The labels make her suspect the involvement of her school Counselor, a ‘Kidnapper,’ and her school’s Safety Officer, a ‘Killer.’
-She even suspects that her father may be trying to keep her drugged and imprisoned in the hospital, to keep her from revealing his unsavoury business practices.
-Even Marnie herself becomes a suspect, briefly, when readers know she has developed a suspicious label of her own with which Jessica must come to terms.
+With twists to make readers suspect the complicity of one character, then the next, the Young Adult novel, Too Much Information, tells a story of trust, faith and crime through the eyes of a formerly-ordinary teenaged girl.
+The sinister labels make her suspect the involvement of her school counsellor, a ‘Kidnapper.’
+She suspects the involvement of her school’s Safety Officer, a ‘Killer.’
+She even suspects that her father, a ‘Perjurer,’ may be trying to keep her drugged and imprisoned in the hospital, to keep her from revealing his unsavory business practices.
+Even Marnie herself becomes a suspect, briefly, when readers know she has developed an upsetting label of her own with which Jessica must come to terms.

 Mostly, though, she suspects the involvement of a young girl who spies on her whenever she visits the hospital.
 Jessica repeatedly chases her through the hallways and ventilation ducts, and grows to wonder why her mysterious stalker is self-harming.